 The best part about skating is on speedy wheels that will take you to a road’s end.
 Advanced skaters do not prefer having braking mechanisms on their rollerblades.
 There are several intermediate and advanced techniques when it comes to braking on rollerblades.
 A T-stop and hockey stop is a prevalent example of such a method.

-In the T-stop technique, the skaters drag their foot behind with the toes facing sideways.
+In the T-stop technique, the skaters drag their feet behind with the toes facing sideways.
 The downward pressure will slow the skater’s momentum and make them stop.
 The hockey stop technique is a fast way to stop with a turn.
 It’s also called the power slide technique.
 Skaters make a sharp turn to either side until they stop.

 This technique takes a while to master and works best on smooth surfaces.
 Wile.
 E coyote is another advanced technique where skaters lean back and stop quickly.
 This technique resembles the way cartoon characters stop on their heels.
 Skaters lean back and apply pressure on their heels till they stop.